gopinathsjsu/team-project-team-rocket/SudheendraProjectJournal.md

 Sprint 6: 11/12/2021 - 11/18/2021
 - Weekly Scrum Report
 	- What tasks did I work on / complete?
+		1. Developed booking functions
+		2. Created and updated user profile dashboard
-		1. Front-eend integration for seat map
+		3. Devloped seat map API
-        2. Fix the issue with Date on flight search API.
 	- What am I planning to work on next?
-		1. Create search API for user by user id.
+		1. Reserve seat function
+		2. Rocket status and checkin components
+		3. Toggling flight, seat selection on reserve/cancel
 	- What tasks are blocked waiting on another team member?
 		1. None
 - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.